eadanfahey/crypto-order-book/README.md

 scaling factors.
 For example, for the `BTCUSDT` trading pair, the order book stores the prices in units of cents (scaling factor 2) and quantities in satoshis (scaling factor 8).

-See `src/main.rs` for example of how the order book is used, including connecting to the Binance API.
-To run it, clone the repo and execute:

 ```
 cargo run --release